Why Are Vanilla Beans So Expensive?

 Today, artificial vanillin is made from either lignin, a constituent of wood which is a byproduct of the paper industry, or guaiacol a petrochemical precursor.
 Synthetic vanillin is a cheap and reliable source of flavoring.

 The vast majority of vanilla-flavored products on the market today use artificial flavoring.
 Actually, less than 1% of vanilla flavor comes from actual vanilla orchids.
 That means that the majority of vanillin used in products cannot be described as a “natural ingredient."

 I can still remember buying bottles of "artificial vanilla flavoring" for baking in my younger days.
-It was much cheaper and really smelled like vanilla.
+It was so much cheaper and it did smell like vanilla.

 Forty years ago when most consumers didn’t mind using “artificial ingredients,” there was little demand for natural vanilla beans.
 As a result, prices for real vanilla were so low that there was little incentive for farmers to grow vanilla beans and many farmers simply abandoned their plantations.

 The increasing price of vanilla beans is a classic example of the economics of supply and demand.
 We all know that when the supply goes down, prices increase.

 However, as the supply diminishes the demand for real vanilla beans has been steadily increasing, due to consumer demand for natural foods that are free of artificial ingredients.

 Consumers now want real vanilla, not imitation flavoring.